-The mysterious villain then slipped away before the coppers arrive through some unknown means, seen by none.
-This reporter doubts the veracity of the rumors, but heard from multiple sources that it is well known among the southern areas of the city, where she has been most active, that the Raven Queen can travel through the shadows, and has the ability to disappear as long as no watchful eye is upon her.
+The mysterious villain then slipped away before the coppers arrived through some unknown means, seen by none.
+This reporter doubts the veracity of the rumors but has heard from multiple sources that it is well known among the southern areas of the city, where she has been most active, that the Raven Queen can travel through the shadows and has the ability to disappear as long as no watchful eye is upon her.

 Together, we can help create a safer Gilbratha.

 “What.
 The.
-Fuck.”
-Alec said, punctuating the silence that followed Damien’s recital of the article.
+Fuck?”
+Alec said, punctuating the silence that followed.

 “My sentiments exactly,” Sebastien said, feeling perfectly attuned with Alec for once.
 Shock was quickly giving way to rage, and she could feel the tingle that signified her cheeks flushing.
 The things written about her were profoundly uncomfortable, but the things about Newton sent ripples of fury through her skin, the emotion seeming too large for her body to contain.

 “Newton wasn’t like that,” Alec said firmly, staring down at the table.
 “He was a nice person.
 He never got impatient with me, even when he was obviously tired and I couldn’t grasp what he was trying to teach me.
 He never said an unkind word about anyone, even when people were rude to him.
 And there’s no way he was doing blood magic, no matter how poor his family is.
 He wouldn’t.
 This writer doesn’t know what they’re talking about.
-Who are his supposed friends that said those things about him?”
+Who are the supposed ‘friends’ that said these things about him?”

 “It’s sensationalized,” Ana said softly.
 “You’ve all seen this a thousand times, don’t be surprised now.
 They just want to sell more copies, and the whole story makes for very interesting reading.
 But all interesting stories need a hero and a villain.”